Linj1k/fab_extended/README.md

 - Bring back Technical Details on file format
 - Auto-select License (Automatically selects the personal license, if this is not possible, the first license will be selected)
 - Video Player (Get videos from a product description to display directly in the carousel with other images)
+- Logo of well-known sites in a product description
+- The seller's support email is displayed directly in the product details.

 ## Images
 - Product page